merge-api/merge-ats-java/docs/ApplicationsApi.md

     String creditedToId = "creditedToId_example"; // String | If provided, will only return applications credited to this user.
     String currentStageId = "currentStageId_example"; // String | If provided, will only return applications at this interview stage.
     String cursor = "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw"; // String | The pagination cursor value.
+    Boolean includeDeletedData = true; // Boolean | Whether to include data that was deleted in the third-party service.
     Boolean includeRemoteData = true; // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
     String jobId = "jobId_example"; // String | If provided, will only return applications for this job.
     OffsetDateTime modifiedAfter = OffsetDateTime.now(); // OffsetDateTime | If provided, will only return objects modified after this datetime.